akgunjal/block-volume-attacher/portworx/README.md

 ### Helm Delete the Portworx cluster

 After the above `wipe` command, then perform `helm delete chart-name` for the corresponding `helm` chart

+If a `wipe/delete` is being done as the result of a failed installation, then a best practice is to use a different `clusterName` when creating a new cluster.